 6 – Roma Surrectum 2

 Looked upon as a full conversion mod to Rome Total War, this predecessor to Roma Surrectum hits the scenario with new groups and units, unique Roman legions and a highly detailed map.
 And although it’s created for Rome Total War, the modification is also entirely compatible with the expansion pair namely, Alexander and Barbarian invasion.

 A beta patch was even released earlier this year.
 It brought about huge alterations as well as new attributes such as completely refurbished traits and an ancillary system, better buildings, settlements, and forts as well as six new factions.

 Here’s yet another mod that’s unveiled for the Rome: Total War installment.
 This contender in our list of best Total War mods jumps into the very same period as seen in the Imperial campaign that’s roped into RTW.

-The game is further blessed with new textures and models, traits and economic system, and new gameplay elements as well.
+The game is further blessed with new textures and models, traits and economic systems, and new gameplay elements as well.
 It’s also important to note that this mod isn’t only based on barbarian factions, as revealed by the developer.